-Risk Factors and Etiology 2
+Risk Factors and Etiology

-- Live Birth History: women who have never had a live birth have a slight to moderately increased risk of RA. - Breastfeeding (RA is less common among women who breastfeed). - A truncated menstrual history. - Early Life Exposures (e.g., maternal smoking doubled the risk of children developing RA as adults). - Decreased physical Activity.
+- Age and sex: the incidence of RA is to three times higher in women than men. - Genetics: specific HLA class II genotypes are associated with increased risk of developing RA. - Modifiable: reproductive hormonal exposures, tobacco use, dietary factors, and microbial exposures. - Oral contraceptives (OC). - Hormone Replacement therapy (HRT). - Live Birth History: women who have never had a live birth have a slight to moderately increased risk of RA. - Breastfeeding (RA is less common among women who breastfeed). - A truncated menstrual history. - Early Life Exposures (e.g., maternal smoking doubled the risk of children developing RA as adults). - Decreased physical Activity.

-Risk Factors and Etiology (Accent on Genetic Factors) 1
+Risk Factors and Etiology (Accent on Genetic Factors)

-- Genetic factors account for 50% of the risk for developing RA. - About 60% of RA patients carry a shared epitope of the human leukocyte antigen (HLA)-DR4 cluster, which constitutes one of the peptide-binding sites of certain HLA-DR molecules associated with RA also carries this shared epitope and confers risk.
+- Genetic factors account for 50% of the risk for developing RA. - About 60% of RA patients carry a shared epitope of the human leukocyte antigen (HLA)-DR4 cluster, which constitutes one of the peptide-binding sites of certain HLA-DR molecules associated with RA also carries this shared epitope and confers risk. - Genes other than those of the major histocompatibility complex (MHC) are also involved, and results from sequencing genes of families with RA suggest the presence of several resistance and susceptibility genes, including PTPN22 and TRAF5. - More significant prevalent RA in women than in men suggests that genomic imprinting from parents participates in its expression. - Epigenetics is the change in DNA expression that is due to environmentally induced methylation and not to a change in DNA structure.